jpype-project/jpype/README.rst

 for engineering and code development.

-This is achieved not through re-implementing Python, as Jython/JPython has done, but rather through interfacing at the native level in both virtual machines.
+This is achieved not through re-implementing Python, as Jython has done, but rather through interfacing at the native level in both virtual machines.
 This shared memory based approach achieves decent computing preformance, while providing the access to the entirety of CPython and Java libraries.